 One way to improve your oral health is to become more aware of the benefits of taking oral probiotics (which you can read more about here).
 Keeping your mouth clean and healthy should be your top priority.
 Brushing twice a day, flossing, using a tongue scraper, as well as a fluoridated toothpaste, will aid tremendously in keeping those bacteria at bay.

 Something that is not addressed often, whenever oral health is brought up, is the lack of attention to nutrition.
 Great dental health begins with your nutrition.
 Meaning, paying attention to the amount of sugar that you ingest, such as soft drinks and candies laden with sugar, can go a long way in leading you in the right direction.

 Snacking or grazing may lead to an increase in the bacteria in your mouth, due to the constant and consistent ingestion of food.
 This food leads to plaque buildup, which acts to feed the bacteria.
 The bacteria then multiply and grow, and affect your health by suppressing the production of the proteins that protect you against viral infection.

-What else can I do to reduce bacteria in my mouth?
+What else can I do to reduce oral bacteria ?